Pete-Lawrence/Peters-Noteskins/README.md

 # Peters-Noteskins
 Peter's noteskins for StepMania.
+(TODO eventually this read-me will have a list of all my noteskins including image previews)

 All my noteskins are public domain under the Unlicense.
 In simple terms, I do not give *half a flying fuck* about how my noteskins are used, shared, modified, sold as merchandise, with or without credit.
 I could not care less.
 Anyone is free to do whatever with them as long as they remain in the public domain.